BotClutcher/BotClutcher/README.md

 I am currently based out of Canada 🇨🇦 ❄️

-🌱 I’m currently learning AI, Cyber & well a lot of other stuff

-📚 I love to Read
-- favourite one is Harry Potter & the Half-Blood Prince

-🔭 My aim with this GitHub is to document my learnings like how jbranchaud is doing on hit github #TIL
+🌱 Aim with this place is to document what I am learning 🔭

-📫 Feel free to get in thouch with me through my website.

 <!--